headforwards-spd/headforwards-website/src/pages/wordpress-blog/2016-11-plymouth-university-recruitment-careers-fair-2.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2016/11/plymouth-university-recruitment-careers-fair-2"
+path: /2016/11/plymouth-university-recruitment-careers-fair-2
-title: "Plymouth University recruitment careers fair"
+title: 'Plymouth University recruitment careers fair'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/img_0418.jpg, text: 'Plymouth University recruitment careers fair '}
-date: "2016-11-15T16:32:26.000Z"
+date: '2016-11-15T16:32:26.000Z'
-modified: "2017-11-03T10:52:51.000Z"
+modified: '2017-11-03T10:52:51.000Z'
-excerpt: "In early November, Alex from our recruitment team headed up the A30 for the Plymouth University recruitment careers fair.
+excerpt: 'In early November, Alex from our recruitment team headed up the A30 for the Plymouth University recruitment careers fair.
 He was joined by two other members from Software Cornwall; Paul Clark from Packet Ship and Steve Forth from Bluefruit.
-The day was a great opportunity for businesses such as ourselves to get a feel for …"
+The day was a great opportunity for businesses such as ourselves to get a feel for …'
-categories: ["News"]
+categories:
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 In early November, Alex from our recruitment team headed up the A30 for the Plymouth University recruitment careers fair.
 He was joined by two other members from [Software Cornwall](https://www.softwarecornwall.org/); Paul Clark from Packet Ship and Steve Forth from Bluefruit.